cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 Agnost, in its simplest form, is a powerhouse disguised as an open-source Kubernetes development platform.
-A masterpiece that seamlessly integrates an application server, database, authentication, queues, cache, cron-jobs, and realtime capabilities into one comprehensible package.
+A masterpiece that seamlessly integrates an application server, database, authentication, queues, storage, cache, cron-jobs, and realtime capabilities into one comprehensible package.

 The magic of Agnost doesn't stop there.
 It also offers a low-code endpoint designer that permits developers to create and deploy APIs like a breeze.
 But,